walkerdorris/the-one-quiz-walkerdorris/README.md

   **

 1. Why did we use Promises when dealing with asynchronous XHR calls?
-  **Student answer: To avoid callback hell.
+  **Student answer: To avoid callback hell!
 Promises simplify writing asynchronous code.**

 1. Provide a simple example of the syntax for handling a Promise.
   **Student answer: